DiffSK/configobj/docs/configobj.rst

 The current version is **5.0.0**, dated 8th February 2014.
 ConfigObj 4 is
 stable and mature.
 We still expect to pick up a few bugs along the way though [#]_.

-We recommend downloading and installing using easy_install or pip:
+We recommend downloading and installing using pip:

     pip install configobj